testcontainers/testcontainers-go/docs/modules/mssql.md

 #### Image

-If you need to set a different MS SQL Server Docker image, you can use `testcontainers.WithImage` with a valid Docker image for MS SQL Server.
-E.g. `testcontainers.WithImage("mcr.microsoft.com/mssql/server:2022-RTM-GDR1-ubuntu-20.04")`.
+If you need to set a different MS SQL Server Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "mcr.microsoft.com/mssql/server:2022-RTM-GDR1-ubuntu-20.04")`.

 #### End User License Agreement